emberjs/ember.js/guides/01-introduction.md

 ## Architecture

-The key insight of Glimmer is that Handlebars is a declarative programming language for building and updating DOM.
-By structuring web UI around Handlebars templates as the central abstraction, we can use advanced techniques from programming languages and compilers to significantly boost the performance of web applications in practice.
+The key insight of Glimmer is that templates represent a declarative programming language for building and updating DOM.
+By structuring web UI around templates as the central abstraction, we can use advanced techniques from programming languages and compilers to significantly boost the performance of web applications in practice.

 Because of this, Glimmer's architecture has more in common with compiler toolchains like clang/LLVM or javac/JVM than traditional JavaScript libraries.